Reference Guide#

 resultCodeStr = "ES01,ES10,ES22"

-# you may want to update your records with our fixed email
+# you may want to update your records with the fixed email

 # Few users will need to account for every single individual result